 I want to take my complaint straight to the Housing Ombudsman

-In order to make a complaint to the Housing Ombudsman, you will first need to go through Steps 1-3 of our complaints procedure.
+In order to make a complaint to the Housing Ombudsman, you will first need to go through our complaints procedure.

-You also need to wait eight weeks after receiving your final written response in Step 3 (complaint review) before you can contact the Housing Ombudsman, otherwise they will direct you back to us.
+You also need to wait eight weeks after receiving your final written response to your complaint before you can contact the Housing Ombudsman, otherwise they will direct you back to us.

 For more information about our complaints process, contact us on 0203 815 0000 or firstname.lastname@example.org.